Lúcio Lara: Angola's presidency and end of political career

 On the date of Agostinho Neto's death, Lara was the highest member of the political bureau and vice-president of the MPLA.
 With this, he assumed, on an interim basis, the functions of president of the party, and, by extension, president of the People's Republic of Angola.
-He urgently convened the 2nd MPLA Congress on September 11, 1979, working hard for the election of José Eduardo dos Santos, which occurred on September 20 of that same year.
+He urgently convened the 2nd MPLA Congress on 11 September 1979, working hard for the election of José Eduardo dos Santos, which occurred on September 20 of that same year.
 He rejected all proposals made to him to effectively take over the leadership of the country.

 In 1980 he was re-elected member of the MPLA's central committee, political bureau and secretary of organization.
 In addition, he was elected chairman of the intergovernmental council of the Pan-African News Agency (PanaPress), a position he held for 5 years.
 In the same year, he was elected deputy representing the province of Moxico.
 While in this term, he was responsible for the special parliamentary commission for coffee production and the permanent parliamentary health commission.

 In 1985, Angolan President José Eduardo dos Santos removes him from the MPLA's political bureau, remaining only on the party's central committee, in what is called an Edwardian internal political purge against adversaries.
-In March 1986, he assumed the functions of 1st secretary of the National Assembly.
-He remained in this role until 1992, when he left public life.
+In March 1986, he assumed the functions of 1st secretary of the National Assembly, which he remained until 1992.

+At the same time, in the 1980s and 1990s, the United States Central Intelligence Agency (CIA) had him as the main target to be neutralized and overthrown in the party's internal destabilization campaign.

+He decided to leave public life for health reasons in November 2003, when he resigned from the legislative mandate he had held since 1975.
+The Angolan Ministry of Defense retired him as an army general in 2004, but he refused to use the rank because he did not consider himself a military professional.

 Retirement and death

-After leaving a political career, Lara dedicated himself to organizing her historical and documental collection about the independence process and the formation of Angola, creating the Tchiweka Documentation Association (ATD).
+After leaving a political career, Lara dedicated himself to organizing his historical and documental collection about the independence process and the formation of Angola, creating the Tchiweka Documentation Association (ATD).
 In 1996 he released the memoir "For a broad movement…", with a preface by his wife Ruth.

-He died in the Angolan capital, on February 27, 2016, aged 86.
+He died in the Angolan capital on 27 February 2016, aged 86.